ryanamannion/pcgs_scraper/README.md

 Each subcategory URL is then followed and the number:description pair is scraped and stored in a free table and saved to `number_data.pkl`.

-NOTE: the description from the table is excluded in the final lookup table, it was too messy and I was under a time crunch to get this done.
-My goal is to scrape the PCGS number data from pcgs.com to have better descriptions for each PCGS# in the final lookup table, but for now that is not implemented.
-See Known Issues #2

 ## Detailed Usage Notes:

 ### Setup and Basic Usage